bbc/puppeteer/README.md

+# Due to the removal of Structurizr 1.0.0 we have archived this repo as the scripts no longer work on a free cloud-hosted account
 # Structurizr Puppeteer

 This repo contains some Node.js examples of how to script and automate parts of Structurizr Lite/on-premises/cloud service using Puppeteer (and headless Chrome) from the command line, perhaps as a part of your build process.